ps-hwilt/crisp-backend-challenge/readme.md

 ## Prerequisites

 You will need to have git and [dotnet 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 And ensure that you have an appropriate environment to run on.
-For example, [VSCode2022](https://visualstudio.microsoft.com/vs/), visual studio code, or Rider.
+For example, [Visual Studeio 2022](https://visualstudio.microsoft.com/vs/community/), [Visual Studio Code](https://code.visualstudio.com/download), or [JetBrains Rider](https://www.jetbrains.com/rider/download/#section=windows).

 Note that this code will only run on net6 specifically.
 Ensure you are not using an older version of dotnet core (2.1, 3.1, 5.0, etc)

 ## Background
 The purpose of this challenge is to demonstrate one's ability to code up a REST API.
-The web-application is a simple Model-Controller API that currents returns a list of all the available employees.
+The web-application is a simple Model-Controller API that currently returns a list of all the available employees.
 The task here is to build up this new API to include CRUD and a search functionality.
-There are two tables that which their schema is defined in the SQL below.
+There are two tables for which the schema is defined in the SQL below.

 ## Tasks

 1. Fork the reposistory
 2. Complete the tasks as defined below
+3. Fork this repository into YOUR OWN Github user account.
-3. Issue a Pull Request From YOUR fork to our Main branch for evaluation
+3. Issue a Pull Request From YOUR own forked repository to our Main branch for evaluation

 ### Task Details
-We already have code for to retrieve all employees as an example with an example to build upon.
+We already have code to retrieve all employees as an example with an example to build upon.

 Implement The Following For The Employee Controller:
   - Get By Id